jha-121/Documantation/Readme.md

        - HTML stands for Hyper Text Markup Language.
        - HTML is the standard markup language for creating Web pages.
        - HTML describes the structure of a Web page.

- ###   History of HTML
-       HTML was created by Sir Tim Berners-Lee in late 1991 but was not officially released.

 ## 2. HTML Basics